-2) Click in the field next to “Shortcut key”, and then press one key on your keyboard, such as a letter key, a numerical key, or a function key (F1, F2, etc.).
+2) Click in the field next to “Shortcut key”, and then press one key on your keyboards, such as a letter key, a numerical key, or a function key (F1, F2, etc.).
 If you press a letter key, Windows will automatically add Ctrl + Alt as the prefix of the keyboard shortcut.
 So, if you press S key, Windows will use Ctrl + Al + S as the keyboard shortcut to Snipping Tool.
-If you press a numerical key, the numerical key will be used to the shortcut key to open Snipping Tool.
+If you press a numerical key, the numerical key will be used as the shortcut key to open Snipping Tool.
 Note that your assigned shortcut key won’t get in the way of another program.

 3) After you set a keyboard shortcut to Snipping Tool, click Apply followed by OK.

 That’s it.
 From now on, you can quickly open Snipping Tool by pressing the shortcut key.